Maik-0000FF/VelocityNvim/README.md

 ## 🔍 **Frequently Asked Questions (FAQ)**

 ### **Q: Why choose VelocityNvim over LazyVim or NvChad?**
-**A:** VelocityNvim offers a different approach using native vim.pack architecture.
-This means no plugin manager dependencies, direct Git-based management, and you learn transferable Neovim skills.
-It provides solid performance and deeper understanding of Neovim's internals.
+**A:** VelocityNvim uses native vim.pack architecture with eager loading.
+This means no plugin manager dependencies, direct Git-based management, and uninterrupted workflow.
+All plugins load at startup for predictable performance.

 ### **Q: Does VelocityNvim work with Neovim 0.10?**
 **A:** VelocityNvim requires Neovim 0.11+ for modern vim.lsp.config API.
 This ensures improved LSP performance and stability.

 ### **Q: How fast is VelocityNvim?**
 **A:** Startup time averages ~0.22s with 26 plugins on modern hardware.
 The native vim.pack approach eliminates plugin manager overhead.

-### **Q: Can I migrate from LazyVim/NvChad to VelocityNvim?**
-**A:** Yes!
-VelocityNvim includes migration guides and maintains familiar keybindings while teaching you native vim.pack concepts.

 ### **Q: What programming languages does VelocityNvim support?**
 **A:** Full LSP integration for Rust, Python, JavaScript/TypeScript, Lua, Go, C/C++, and more via modern vim.lsp.config API.